OF POSITIONS: 2 GRADE: 15

 Must adhere to all rules, regulations, guidelines, and procedures as set forth by the Houston County Board of Commissioners and Houston County Fire Department.

-Conduct any other duties as assigned by the Chief and/or Assistant Chief of the department.
+Conduct any other duties as assigned by the Chief, Assistant Chief, or Shift Commanders of the department.

 KNOWLEDGE, SKILLS, AND ABILITIES